Nice view of a Roman Colosseum. Photo credit Stephanie Severich.

 - a content-focused website on a relevant topic that fits in the course (up to 200 points possible; the website should have substantial primary and interpretive content; a better option is the online exhibit.)

 - a Story Map on an approved topic for the course (175 points possible)

 - an online Exhibit (150 points) This features an exhibit that showcases specific objects/images.
 It is a better choice, in many cases, than the website option.

 - a Data Visualization project (150 points) This is my favorite option as it is based on statistical data that you can, but it can be difficult to find the data set to use, especially in HIS 111.
 Not so in 112.

 - an online Timeline (150 points)

 - Some of these project can be accomplished using Tumblr.
 Here is an example by Savanna Mullens, Modern Day Serial Killers.
 Let me know if you want to try.

 - There are many topics in the world history courses that could use some more elaboration/exploration as a digital project, for example, East Asia and Japan: The Seventeenth and Eighteenth Centuries.
 If you are interested, please let me know.
 (175 points)

-- Finally, I am looking for special, research projects that contribute to my online websites on the General Crisis of the Seventeenth Century or the Paris Peace Conference after World War I. If you are interested, check here for more information.
+- Finally, I am looking for special, research projects that contribute to my online websites on the General Crisis of the Seventeenth Century or the Paris Peace Conference after World War I. If you are interested, check for further assignment information.

 Take a moment to watch the short video on this assignment.